 Do not forget your IWA member discounts.
 From hire boat holidays to eating out and equipment - there's something for everyone.
 See the updated list of IWA member discounts

-The next meeting for the IWA Leicester Branch will be 11th October 2018 at 7.30pm the location as usual at The Gate Hangs Well, Syston, Leicestershire.
-Ivor Caplan, National Chairman will be be at the meeting to give a talk.
+The next meeting for the IWA Leicester Branch will be 8th November 2018 at 7.30pm the location as usual at The Gate Hangs Well, Syston, Leicestershire.
+Speaker wil be Chris Madge, The Derby & Sandiacre Canal Trust (D&SCT)

 As you may all know Ian Macdonald our Chairman has resigned due to him moving away from the area.
 On behalf of all our members, i would like to say a big thank you to him and his wife for all the efforts, leadership and commitment he has made to the the Leicestershire branch.